OGTOSIN/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  2-path: Adding /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

+ 3-paths: A script that counts the number of directories in the PATH.